PayConstruct/code-challenge/README.md

 ## Objective

-Your assignment is to build an internal API for a fake financial institution using Node and no framework.
+Your assignment is to build an internal API for a fake financial institution using Node.js and Typescript.
 Brief

 While modern banks have evolved to serve a plethora of functions, at their core,